The meaning of pattern: Abstracts in interior design

 In the mid-century, abstract textiles and sculptural furniture were hallmarks of Scandinavian designers like Verner Panton, and design houses like Marimekko.
 Even minimalists (not known for embracing pattern) sometimes used muted abstract forms in ceramics, wallpaper, or upholstery.

-The postmodern period, however, went all-in: exuberant color, playful graphics, squiggles, dots, and bold shapes.
+The postmodern period, however, went all-in: exuberant colour, playful graphics, squiggles, dots, and bold shapes.
 Designers such as Ettore Sottsass and the Memphis Group, brought abstract pattern firmly into the mainstream, with a wink to Bauhaus and De Stijl roots.

-Contemporary Abstracts
+Contemporary abstracts

 Today’s designers have access to computer-generated patterns and digital printing techniques that can produce complex abstract patterns for wallpaper, rugs and textiles.